Paralympic sports: Notes

 The categories listed represent all those groups that participate in this sport at some level.
-Not all these categories are represented in competition at the Paralympic Games.
+Not all these categories may be represented in competition at the Paralympic Games.

-The governing bodies listed represent those organizations responsible for the broadest level of participation.
-In some cases, other disability-specific organizations will also have some governance of athletes in that sport within their own group.
-For example, the IPC governs multi-disability athletics competitions such as the Paralympic Games; however, CP-ISRA, IBSA, and IWAS provide single-disability events in athletics for athletes with cerebral palsy, visually impaired athletes, and wheelchair and amputee athletes respectively.
+The governing bodies listed represent those organisations responsible for the broadest level of participation.
+In some cases, other disability-specific organisations will also have some governance of athletes in that sport within their own group.
+For example, the IPC governs multi-disability athletics competitions such as the Paralympic Games; however, CP-ISRA, IBSA, and IWAS have provided single-disability events in athletics for athletes with cerebral palsy, visually impaired athletes, and wheelchair and amputee athletes respectively.

-Paralympic Games status details the years these sports were practiced as full medal events at the Paralympic Games.
+Paralympic Games status details the years these sports were practised as full medal events at the Paralympic Games.